-A portion of the proceeds of the 2016 Series A refunding bonds was deposited with the trustee, acting as escrow agent under the irrevocable Escrow Agreement, dated October 1, 2016, to refund and legally defease a portion of the outstanding 2009 Series B bonds.
+A portion of the 2016 Series A revenue refunding bonds proceeds was deposited with the trustee, acting as escrow agent under the irrevocable Escrow Agreement, dated October 1, 2016, to refund and legally defease a portion of the outstanding 2009 Series B bonds.
 This deposit, together with certain other available monies was held by the escrow agent under the Escrow Agreement and invested in non-callable Federal Securities.
 The principal and interest on monies held by the escrow agent will be sufficient to refund and legally defease all of the maturities of the 2009 Series B bonds starting on November 1, 2020 and thereafter.
-As of June 30, 2020 and 2019, the principal amount of 2009 Series B bonds outstanding was \$0 and \$9,635, respectively.
+As of June 30, 2021 and 2020, the principal amount of 2009 Series B bonds outstanding was \$0.